 Bridget is an architectural historian.
 She became fascinated by the development of London and the varied character of its different parts when working on the London volumes of the Pevsner Architectural Guides.
 Since her retirement, she finds editing the LTS newsletter an excellent way of keeping in touch with current changes and new research.

 Simon Morris joined the LTS in 1981.

 Simon has been the Honorary Publications Secretary since 1983 and finds London history a wonderful distraction from working as a City solicitor specialising in financial regulation.
 He is particularly interested in the growth of 18th and 19th-Century London.
-Simon has contributed to the Society’s publication on London parish maps, which exemplify how London is made up of a myriad of linked villages.
+Simon was a major contributor to the Society’s 2020 publication on London parish maps, which exemplify how London is made up of a myriad of linked villages.

 Other interests include how contemporaries created aids to navigate a vast city through street signage that differentiated between different parishes and boroughs – and he has cycled around every street recording the Victorian signs before they all disappear.

 Peter Barber OBE, FSA, FRHistS joined the LTS in 1980.

 Peter worked for the British Library for 40 years, serving as Head of Maps and Topography from 2001-2015.
 He has a longstanding interest in the history of London and particularly of Hornsey and Highgate.
 He was the curator of the British Library exhibition, London: A life in Maps (2006-7) and the author of the related London: A History in Maps (2012).
 He is President of the Hornsey Historical Society and has served on the council of the Lauderdale House Society since the mid-1970s.